jump-sdk/jetpack_compose_country_code_picker_emoji/README.md

 }
 ```

 Step 2.
-Add the dependency
+Add the dependency - n.b. this currently does not support Material 3.

 ```kotlin
 dependencies {